tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 - iOS 10.0 and later versions provide the Service Extension API, which can be called by the client to listen to the arrival of messages.
 For more information, please see [Notification Service Extension](https://intl.cloud.tencent.com/document/product/1024/30730).

-### How do I create silent push with the TPNS server SDK?
+### How do I create silent push with the Tencent Push Notification Service server SDK?
 Set `content-available` to `1` and do not use `alert`, `badge`, or `sound`.